Teaching English Language Learners: 2026 Strategies Guide

 Learning is social.
 The more students talk, the more they learn.

-- Classroom Interaction refers to all the dialogue in a classroom, both between the teacher and students and among students themselves.
-Michael Long’s Interaction Hypothesis highlights that the negotiation of meaning in conversation is what drives language acquisition forward.
+- Classroom Interaction refers to all the dialogue in a classroom, between the teacher and students and among students themselves.
+Michael Long's Interaction Hypothesis highlights that the negotiation of meaning in conversation drives language acquisition forward.

-- Peer Discussion involves structured activities like “Think Pair Share” where students process ideas with a partner; low‑stakes conversation starters like Would You Rather Questions for Kids also work well.
+- Peer Discussion involves structured activities like "Think Pair Share" where students process ideas with a partner.
+Low stakes conversation starters like Would You Rather Questions for Kids also work well.
 For ELLs, discussing concepts with peers is often less intimidating than speaking to the whole class.
-It provides a safe space to practice language, ask questions, and learn from classmates who might explain things in simpler, more relatable terms.
+It provides a safe space to practice language, ask questions, and learn from classmates who might explain things in simpler terms.

 Explicit Instruction with Modeling and Feedback

 When teaching new concepts or skills, clarity is key.
-Explicit instruction is a direct approach that follows a simple “I do, We do, You do” sequence.
+Explicit instruction follows a simple "I do, We do, You do" sequence.

 - I do (Modeling): The teacher clearly explains and demonstrates the skill.
 For example, the teacher might write a paragraph on the board while thinking aloud about each step.